andreyuhai/botinsta/README.md

   * Follow
   * Like
   * Unfollow people followed after a day.
-Creates a local database for that.
+Creates a local database for that matter.
-  * Avoid liking blacklisted tags
+  * Avoid liking medias which has blacklisted tags

 ## Features to come